darkdefender27/risehackathon-web/README.md

 * Never edit the master branch.
 * Make a branch specific to the feature you wish to contribute on.
-* Send me a pull request.
+* Send us a pull request.

 ### License